Makati Intra-city Subway: Route

+The line would have been 10.1 km long with initially 10 stations.
+The termini would have been at Ayala EDSA station, which has connections with the namesake MRT Line 3 station and One Ayala transport hub, and at Comembo station.
+Rockwell station, which was to be located near Rockwell Center, was later dropped, reducing the final station count to 9.

 History

 Early planning

+In 2015, the National Economic and Development Authority approved the construction of the Makati-Pasay-Taguig Mass Transit System Loop, which would have been a 20-kilometer-long underground railway from Bonifacio Global City to Taft Avenue.
+The project was to be funded through the PPP scheme, but after former President Benigno Aquino III stepped down from office, the project was later shelved.

-Preparatory work officially began on December 12, 2018, following a ceremonial drilling ceremony at the front of the Makati City Hall, which is near the site of one of the proposed stations of the subway.
+Preparatory work officially began on December 12, 2018, following a ceremonial drilling ceremony at the front of the Makati City Hall, which is near the site of one of the supposed stations of the subway.
 The signing of the memorandum of understanding between the Makati city government and a consortium consisting of Philippine Infradev and Chinese firms Greenland Holdings Group, Jiangsu Provincial Construction Group Co.
-Ltd., Holdings Ltd. and China Harbour Engineering Company Ltd was also held on the same day.
+Ltd., Holdings Ltd., and China Harbour Engineering Company Ltd. were also held on the same day.
 Preparatory work included soil testing and feasibility studies of the proposed locations for the subway line's stations.

-As of June 2019, 8 out of the 10 proposed stations have been finalized.
-The two proposed stations along Ayala Avenue are yet to be finalized due to "non-response" from its owners.
-The proponents have stated that they may divert the subway towards the Philippine National Railways Buendia station or the Mile Long property in Legazpi Village instead.
-In the interim, the first station would be in the current location of the Makati Central Fire Station, which will be demolished, then towards a Lucio Tan owned property near Circuit Makati, and Makati City Hall.
-The remaining stations would be located near Century City, Rockwell Center, Guadalupe Bliss Housing in Cembo, BGC-Ortigas Link Bridge, University of Makati and the final station in the vicinity of Ospital ng Makati.
+By June 2019, 8 out of the 10 proposed stations had been finalized.
+The two proposed stations along Ayala Avenue had not been finalized due to "non-response" from their owners.
+The proponents had stated that they might divert the subway toward the Philippine National Railways Buendia station or the Mile Long property in Legazpi Village instead.
+In the interim, the first station would have been in the current location of the Makati Central Fire Station, which was to be demolished, and then towards a Lucio Tan-owned property near Circuit Makati and the Makati City Hall.
+The remaining stations would have been located near Century City, Rockwell Center, Guadalupe Bliss Housing in Cembo, BGC-Ortigas Link Bridge, University of Makati and the final station in the vicinity of Ospital ng Makati.